 As a reminder, according to Indiana State law, we are unable to call in any prescriptions for pain medications over the telephone.
 You must schedule an exam appointment within our office for the doctors to prescribe any pain medication.

 Solution: You can find temporary crown cement within the dental products section of a grocery or drug store.
-Clean any residual cement our of your crown and try it in a couple times to figure out how the crown fits on the tooth.
+Clean any residual cement our of your crown and try it in a couple of times to figure out how the crown fits on the tooth.
 Follow the instructions for the temporary cement that you purchased and cement the crown in place.
 If it is a permanent crown that fell off, please contact our office at our resumed business hours to have the crown permanently cemented in place.

 Solution: Anti-inflammatories such as Ibuprofen or Tylenol are best for tooth pain.
 Unless otherwise restricted by your physician, you may take up to 600 mg every 6 hours.
 Alternate warm and cold compresses every 20 minutes and rinse your mouth with warm saltwater.
 Contact our office during our regular business hours to schedule an exam with the dentist.
 If visible swelling is present in your gums, go immediately to the emergency room.